ibizaman/blog/posts/2020-10-17-1-configure-emacs.markdown

 ```

 `nix-sandbox` defines `nix-current-sandbox` which returns the path to
-`shell.nix` or if it does not exist to `default.nix` or `nil` if none
+`shell.nix` if it exists, or falls back to `default.nix` if it exists
-exist.
-It also defines `nix-shell-command` which, from the docs:
+or `nil` if none exist.
+It also defines `nix-shell-command` which,
+from the docs:

 > ``` commonlisp
 > (defun nix-shell-command (sandbox &rest args)